Mode of study:

 Access to HE Diplomas are well established, national qualifications which allow students, without traditional Level 3 qualifications, to apply for degree courses and enter university.

-Our Access to Criminology and Psychology course is designed to provide the underpinning knowledge and skills needed to progress to a degree or diploma course in higher education.
+Our Access to Psychology and Mental Health course is designed to provide the underpinning knowledge and skills needed to progress to a degree or diploma course in higher education.

 This is a qualification designed for: